 All parents/caregivers should receive culturally competent educational materials with appropriate reading levels.
 The materials explain why scheduling and attending an eye examination when a student does not pass his/her vision screening is important for good vision now and in the future, and the increased risk for vision problems in defined high-risk populations.

-Vision Screening Is Key to Healthy Development! [ Spanish ] [ Chinese ]
+Vision Screening Is Key to Healthy Development!
+English

 Focus on Eye Health and Culturally Diverse Populations

-Signs of Possible Eye Trouble in Children [ Spanish ]
+Signs of Possible Vision Problems in Children: Spanish

 Star Pupils Eye Health and Safety Curriculum (grades K-2, 3-5, and 6-8)